itsapaulblem/Cosys_Airsim_Exploration/docs/README.md

-# Cosys-AirSim
+# Cosys-AirSim Documentation

 Cosys-AirSim is a simulator for drones, cars and more, with extensive API support, built on [Unreal Engine](https://www.unrealengine.com/).
 It is open-source, cross platform, and supports hardware-in-loop with popular flight controllers such as PX4 for physically and visually realistic simulations.
 It is developed as an Unreal plugin that can simply be dropped into any Unreal environment.

 This fork is based on last public AirSim release from Microsoft's GitHub.
 Cosys-Lab made extensive modifications to the AirSim platform to support multiple projects and research goals.